 How does location change furnishing strategy?

-The landlord should not copy a furnishing checklist blindly.
-The correct package depends on who is likely to rent, how long they stay, what they bring with them and what competing units offer.
+Across SPEEDHOME platform listings in 2024-25, median fully-furnished rent ran in the upper third of each area's band - KLCC units at the high end of the RM3,500-7,000 range, Cheras South units clustered near the lower RM1,800-2,200 mark, with Mont Kiara split between family-size units in the RM3,500-5,000 pocket and singles/couples below RM3,000.
+The right package depends on who is likely to rent, how long they stay, what they bring with them and what competing units in the same building offer.
 Furnishing should close the gap between tenant expectation and current unit condition.

 What is the safest furnishing rule?